Public participation: Efficacy

 Why is the public motivated to participate in policy making in the first place?
 A study from Christopher M. Weible argues in his stakeholder example that individuals are motivated by their belief systems.
 More specifically, people are "motivated to convert their beliefs into policy" (Weible, 2007).
 Weible digresses his statements with a "three-tier hierarchical belief system" (Weible, 2007).
 The first tier is unchanging fundamental beliefs that a person holds.
-The middle tier is compose of core beliefs regarding policy and is more "pliable than deep core beliefs" (Weible, 2007), which is found in tier one.
+The middle tier is composed of core beliefs regarding policy and is more "pliable than deep core beliefs" (Weible, 2007), which is found in tier one.
 The final tier is merely secondary beliefs.

-As shown in Christopher Weible's study, it is obvious that the public has an intrinsic desire to participate in policy making to some degree.
+Christopher Weible’s study suggests that individuals may have an intrinsic motivation to participate in policy-making to some degree.
 That being said, how effective is public participation in the sphere of policy making?
 A study by Milena I. Neshkova and Hai Guo illuminates the effectiveness of public participation by using analyzing data from U.S. state transportation agencies.
 The way these authors measured this is by observing the "effect of public participation on organizational performance" (Neshkova and Guo, 2012).
 The organizational performance in this instance is U.S. state transportation agencies.
 The researchers concluded that "public participation is, in fact, associated with enhanced organizational performance" (Neshkova and Guo, 2012).
 Bureaucratic agencies in general become more effective when including the public in their decision making.
 What these two studies show is that the public has not only an interest in policy making, but is driven by their beliefs.
 Lastly, public participation is indeed an effective tool when lawmakers or bureaucratic agencies are making policies or laws.

 Evaluating methods of public participation and involvement in across multiple disciplines and languages has been an ongoing challenge, making it difficult to assess effectiveness.
 Some novel tools for reporting involvement, engagement and participation across disciplines using standardised terminology have been developed.
 For example, a beta version of Standardised Data on Initiatives (STARDIT) was published in 2022, using Wikidata to encourage consistent terminology across languages to describe the tasks of involvement, the methods, communication modes and any impacts or outcomes from involvement.
 STARDIT has already been used by a number of organisations to report initiatives, including Cochrane, Australian Genomics 'Guidelines For Community Involvement In Genomics Research', NIHR funded research projects, La Trobe University's Academic and Research Collaborative in Health (ARCH), citizen science projects and the Wiki Journals.

 However, participation is said by Huxley to be a possible method of capturing community activity into regimes of power and control although it has also been noted that capture and empowerment can co-exist.